 It’s inevitably more expensive than the original Portrait, almost approaching the price tag of the superior Cameo, so we’re not sure that this is the best machine to buy if you’re on a budget or looking for the best Silhouette machine.

 The Portrait 2 has never reached the same popularity of the original Portrait, despite it being a demonstrably better cutting machine.

 We think this is because of the price — it’s almost as much as the Cameo 4, which is much bigger, more powerful and more versatile — and most customers are likely going to be tempted to spend just a little more to get a lot more with the Cameo.

 Having said that, the Portrait 2 can often be found online with some juicy discounts, which we think makes it a great deal.

 If you’re looking for a small machine that goes a long way, you could do much worse than the Portrait 2.

-The Portrait 2 is available to buy direct from Silhouette America or via Amazon.
+The Portrait 2 is available to buy direct from Swing Design (an official distributor) or via Amazon.

 Are you tempted to buy the Silhouette Portrait 2?

 Got your eyes on another machine instead?
 Our complete guide to the Best Vinyl Cutters can help you make an informed decision before you buy.
 There is also our Reviews portal for detailed analysis of the best machines. 🙂